laurabolwell/farmyard-counting-game/README.md

     - Buttons are spaced out vertically to avoid accidental clicking of wrong buttons
     - Different audio sounds are played each time an answer is clicked to indicate if it was correct or incorrect
+    - Once the game has finished (ie the 10th question has been answered), click listeners are removed from the options buttons and re-added when the new game is triggered

 ![screenshot](documentation/features/options-buttons-five.png)
 ![screenshot](documentation/features/options-buttons-ten.png)